jessicaandradef/palindrome-challenge/README.md

 # palindrome-challenge
+A palindrome is a word, phrase, number, or other sequence of characters which reads the same backward or forward.
-check if the word is a polindrome
+Return true if the given string is a palindrome.
+Otherwise, return false.